Pictures of Tools

 Hitachi M12V Router

-If there is a better bargain in major power tools than the Hitachi M12V, I don't know what it is.
-For less than $200 you get a very substantial tool that is a decent plunge router in its own right, but is absolutely superb in a table.
+If there is a better bargain in major power tools than the Hitachi M12V, I don’t know what it is.
+For less than $200 you get a very substantial tool that is a decent plunge router in its own right, but is absolutely superb in a table (≈1997).
 See my Router Table page elsewhere on this site for my whole router table story.
 The key is in the plunge lock.
 This is the router that Bob and Rick Rosendahl used to use on their PBS program The Router Workshop before DeWalt started sponsorship.
 After DeWalt quit sponsoring them they went back to using the Hitachi, albeit disguised with some butt ugly purple paint.
-More recently Amazon.com has been sponsoring them and they're using the Porter-Cable 7529 (or 8529; can't tell the difference).
+More recently (in the late ’90s) Amazon.com had been sponsoring them and they were using the Porter-Cable 7529 (or 8529; can’t tell the difference).

 Flash!
-Lowes lowered the price to $159.99 so I bought another, thinking it was a closeout.
-It may not be, but anyway, don't tell SWMBO.
+Lowes lowered the price to $159.99 so I bought another (≈2003), thinking it was a closeout.
+It may not be, but anyway, don’t tell SWMBO.

 Porter-Cable Omnijig